tezedge/tezedge-docs/contents/tezedge/baking.md

 Hardware wallets/ledgers add safety to your crypto accounts as such accounts cannot be copied or digitally stolen from, and in some cases, are inaccessible from outside of the wallet.
 Tezos baking/endorsing binaries support the Ledger Nano S wallet.

-For more details on using Ledger Nano S, see https://ledger.com/start.
-For more information on Tezos binaries support for it, see http://tezos.gitlab.io/user/key-management.html#ledger-support.
+For more details on how to use the Ledger Nano S, see https://ledger.com/start.
+For more information on the Tezos binaries support for it, see http://tezos.gitlab.io/user/key-management.html#ledger-support.

-To bake/endorse using an account stored on your Ledger Nano S, you need to install the Tezos Baking application on it.
+To bake/endorse with an account stored on your Ledger Nano S, you need to install the Tezos Baking application onto your Ledger device.
 For more details, see https://github.com/obsidiansystems/ledger-app-tezos.

 To list connected Ledgers that are available for Tezos binaries, execute this command: